 Winter Grilling Tips

-A little planning goes a long way if you’re thinking about firing up the grill in the middle of winter.
+A little planning goes a long way if you’re thinking about firing up the BBQ in the middle of winter.
 From brushes to tongs and everything in between, lay out all of the tools you need so you don’t waste time (and heat) searching for things you need.

 There’s nothing worse than keeping your guests – and yourself – waiting for delicious BBQ food.
 Remember, a gas grill can take twice as long to heat up during the winter than the summer, so plan for the extra time you’ll need to combat low temperatures.
 Using charcoal?
 Have an additional supply of lit and ready to use coals – you’ll use more while keeping your grill at ideal temperatures, and you don’t want to waste time re-heating.